wbjin/a2-videostreaming-via-cdn/README.md

 This project is divided into Part 1 and Part 2.
 We recommend that you work on them simultaneously (both of them can be independently tested), and finally integrate both parts together.

-### Project Setup
-In your project, you will be dealing with **multiple hosts** setup in Mininet.
-You will be launching different things in different mininet hosts.

-There are 3 main roles in this project:
-1. CDNs/Web servers(at least 1): At least 1 host should run the start server script and start serving video/html content.
-These are the "CDN"s in this project.
-They provide our proxy with video content.
-2. Browser/Client(at least 1): At least 1 host should run the Firefox browser script and launch the browser.
-This is the client that negotiates with the proxy.
-3. Proxy(exactly 1): Exactly 1 host should run the proxy.
-The proxy acts as a load balancer and is the "middleman" between clients and CDNs.
-It forwards client requests to one of the web servers, and forwards web server responses to the client.
-4. DNS/name server(exactly 1): Exactly 1 host should run the name server.
-The name server will tell the proxy which web server it should forward client request to when it receives a response from the server.
-In summary, at least 4 hosts should be running in the mininet for fully testing the project!!!.

 <img src="real-CDN.png" title="Video CDN in the wild" alt="" width="350" height="256"/>